 Conservation volunteers in Peru are making exciting progress in the heart of the Amazon Rainforest, with the reintroduction of the Peruvian spider monkey (Ateles chamek) into the wild.
 Based in the Taricaya Ecological Reserve, Projects Abroad volunteers are tasked with restoring and preserving one of the most diverse ecosystems in the world.

 Projects Abroad has a range of worthwhile service programmes perfect for volunteers taking a gap year.

 As one of the largest voluntary tourism providers in the world, and therefore a leading authority on the industry, Projects Abroad recognises that animal cruelty can often be a by-product of tourism.
 Examples of this include elephant back riding, photography opportunities with wildlife and close encounters with wild animals.

-Projects Abroad Sri Lanka’s Short-term Special Medicine volunteers collaborated on a project to send wishes of hope, health and good fortune to new mothers and babies.
-Inspired by Japanese tradition, 13 Short-term Special volunteers crafted 1000 paper cranes to decorate the wards at the Kethumathi Hospital for Women in Panadura, a town in the Kalutara district in Sri Lanka’s Western Province, some 25 kilometers south of Colombo.
+Projects Abroad Sri Lanka’s High School Special Medicine volunteers collaborated on a project to send wishes of hope, health and good fortune to new mothers and babies.
+Inspired by Japanese tradition, 13 High School Special volunteers crafted 1000 paper cranes to decorate the wards at the Kethumathi Hospital for Women in Panadura, a town in the Kalutara district in Sri Lanka’s Western Province, some 25 kilometers south of Colombo.

 On 7 July, the Samoan rugby team, Manu Samoa, competed against the New Zealand All Blacks in a long-awaited Test match, held at Apia Park.
 Despite the nations’ close ties, the All Blacks had never played in Samoa, much to the dismay of the local people.
 But after years of campaigning, the match finally took place in the heart of Samoa’s capital city, with a revamped stadium and an audience of 8000 people watching.